Frequently Asked Questions

-How do I become a Foster for Peppermint Pig Animal Rescue?
+Q: How do I become a Foster for Peppermint Pig Animal Rescue?

-We are always in need of more fosters.
+A: We are always in need of more fosters.
 Since we don’t have a physical shelter, we rely on foster homes to house our adoptable animals.
 Please complete our Foster Application to get started.
 We also made a Foster FAQ tab to answer specific question about fostering 🙂 Visit our Foster tab to learn more about fostering.

-How do I become a Volunteer for Peppermint Pig Thrift & Gift?
+Q: How do I become a Volunteer for Peppermint Pig Thrift & Gift?

-We need many volunteers to operate our Thrift Store as it is the major source of revenue to fund all of our animal rescue efforts.
+A: We need many volunteers to operate our Thrift Store as it is the major source of revenue to fund all of our animal rescue efforts.
 Please complete our Volunteer Application to get started.
 Visit our Volunteer tab to learn more about volunteering.

-How can I make a cash donation to your rescue?
+Q: How can I make a cash donation to your rescue?

-Your donations are greatly appreciated and much needed; no amount is too small!
+A: Your donations are greatly appreciated and much needed; no amount is too small!
 Please visit our Donate tab to make a secure, tax deductible PayPal donation.
 You can also mail a check payable to Peppermint Pig Animal Rescue to:

 Peppermint Pig Thrift & Gift

-8255 Beechmont Avenue
+8454 Beechmont Avenue

 Cincinnati, OH 45255

-I have gently used items to donate to your Thrift Store, do I just bring them in?
+Q: I have gently used items to donate to your Thrift Store, do I just bring them in?

-YES!
+A: YES!
 If you would like to donate items for our thrift store, please bring them to our store during store hours.
-Our thrift store is located at 8255 Beechmont Ave, and we are open Tuesday-Friday from 11:00am-4:30pm and every Saturday from 12:00pm-4:00pm.
-We accept gently used clothing (all types), household items, books, jewelry, small appliances, furniture in good condition, holiday items.

 Items we are unable to accept include: TV’s, large appliances, computer equipment, and mattresses.

-I need to rehome a pet, can you take it?
+Q: I need to rehome a pet, can you take it?

-Does Invisible Fence count as having a fully fenced yard?
+Q: Does Invisible Fence count as having a fully fenced yard?

-I found a stray animal I need to take somewhere.
+Q: I found a stray animal I need to take somewhere.
 What do I do?

 For more information, please see our Lost/Found Pets tab.

-Does Peppermint Pig Animal Rescue trap/care for feral cats?
+Q: Does Peppermint Pig Animal Rescue trap/care for feral cats?